 Providence Associates was formally established as an organization in 1982.
 Members are compassionate lay people who desire to share the mission and spirituality of Providence.
 They are drawn by the same spirit and charism as the Sisters of Providence.

 Today, there are more than 1,000 Providence Associates worldwide.
 They are women and men, single, married, widowed or divorced, who live all over the world and come from various ethnic, educational and faith traditions.
-Mother Joseph Province has about 225 Providence Associates in Alaska, California, Central America, Georgia, Montana, Oregon and Washington.
+Mother Joseph Province has about 225 Providence Associates in Alaska, Washington, Oregon, California, Montana, Georgia, Central America and the Philippines.

 Role of the Associates

 Providence Associates and Sisters of Providence come together in community to enrich each others’ lives and deepen spiritual growth.
 Associates meet regularly, in person and virtually, for mutual faith sharing, prayer and reflection, workshops, retreats, community gatherings and ministry.
 They support and challenge one another in living the mission of Jesus Christ.